jaganzen/c4_deployment1/Documentation.md

-[Step 2 - read instructions and connect to Jenkins (complete)] [Step 3 - Setup Jenkins w/ API key (yet to be completed] [Step 4 - Generate personal access token via the settings on Github (completed)]
+[Step 2 - read instructions and connect to Jenkins (complete)] [Step 3 - Setup Jenkins w/ API key (yet to be completed] [Step 4 - Generate personal access token via the settings on Github (completed)] [Step 5 - Setup pipeline and password w/ API key, then apply, and save (completed)] [Step 6 - Run Pipeline, and then copy and paste documentation from Jenkins (completed)] [Step 7 - Explain documentation (after)]
+[Step 8 - Go through Scribe to setup Elastic Beanstalk Instance]